WCSCourses/GCV23/modules/ReferenceAlignment/README.md

 * **Above\_1.8_Depth**: Percentage of sites which have greater than 1.8 * Avg_Depth.
 * **Variation\_Coefficient**: The mean of Std_Dev of the mean.

 The Average Depth (Avg_Depth) is perhaps the most important field, along with Breadth which will tell you how much of the genome is covered by aligned reads.
-But the fields such as StdDev and Above_0.2_Depth can give an indication of the variability in the coverage across the genome.
+But the fields such as Std\_Dev and Above_0.2_Depth can give an indication of the variability in the coverage across the genome.

 Let’s run weeSAM on our samples: